ogreports/honktipbot/README.md

-# Honk Tip Bot
+# KASH Tip Bot

 ## About

-This is a telegram bot that allow you tip other users in telegram with a [HONK](https://honkhonk.io) Token.
+This is a telegram bot that allow you tip other users in telegram with KASH.
-Add [@Honktipbot](https://t.me/honktipbot) to your group.
+Add [@](https://t.me/) to your group.
-Then make your tip to other user by replying on their messages with "[NUMBER] honk" (e.g. "10 honk").
+Then make your tip to other user by replying on their messages with "[NUMBER] honk" (e.g. "10 kash").

 Users can deposit and withdraw their tokens.
-You could also setup notification for new deposits with separate service [checkDeposits](https://github.com/KeithPatrick5/checkDeposits).
+You could also setup notification for new deposits with separate service [checkDeposits](https://github.com/ogreports/checkDeposits).

 This bot powered with Telegraf library.